DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 Desktop publishing for a lot of publishers presents the current situation.
 A Microsoft Word file is imported into InDesign and, after designing and editing, exported to PDF, ready to be printed.
 The traditional, print-oriented workflow can be seen as standard for one-to-one publications: the print book is translated to an electronic version, following the 'original' as close as possible.

 There are certain advantages to this workflow: it is simple, linear, there are no version branches, you end up with one consolidated manuscript, and What You See Is What You Get in relation to design.
-For example, in the case of a print design where the page is fixed, changing hyphenation is both an editing and a typographic issue: a hyphen must be manually inserted into the InDesign document. <!-- maybe this is not formulated very clearly, but there needs to be some explanation here _ Miriam --> However, in digital publishing, hyphenations are not fixed, but will be subject to change as they shift according to the aspect ratio of the device used.
+For example, in the case of a print design where the page is fixed, changing hyphenation is both an editing and a typographic issue: a hyphen must be manually inserted into the InDesign document. <!-- Miram: maybe this is not formulated very clearly, but there needs to be some explanation here --> However, in digital publishing, hyphenations are not fixed, but will be subject to change as they shift according to the aspect ratio of the device used.
 So when an editorial correction involves a hyphenation, this need not be adjusted in the digital file.
 However, this of course also means a limitation in electronic design possibilities.

 The main disadvantage of the DTP workflow is that you only target one medium and the steps to go from here to digital are cumbersome, and do not make full use of the potential in electronic publishing.
 A workflow centred around the paper publication tries to translate print into the digital books, keeping the workflow one-dimensional instead of multi-dimensional.

-Importantly, going from from InDesign to e-publication is not ideal, especially when working with older versions of the software.
+Importantly, going from from InDesign to epublication is not ideal, especially when working with older versions of the software.
 The results can be messy and may require extra steps in finalising the publication.
-InDesign is simply not optimised as a hybrid publishing tool. as it is (too) specifically developed for print design.[^1] The latest version of the InDesign suite is catered more to electronic publishing, but requires very careful structuring and preparation of documents in order to yield good results within manageable work times.
+InDesign is simply not optimised as a hybrid publishing tool, as it is (too) specifically developed for print design.[^1] The latest version of the InDesign suite is catered more to electronic publishing, but requires very careful structuring and preparation of documents in order to yield good results within manageable work times.
 It's best suited for projects where the content is generated from databases, imported as XML into InDesign and from there exported to EPUB.
-For a detailed look at these developments, see XXXXXXX Elisabeth Castro. <!--hopefully a chapter by Liz-->
+For a detailed look at these developments, see XXXXXXX Elisabeth Castro. <!--Margreet: chapter will be added by Liz Castro-->

 In the same way Microsoft Word (or any other text editor that uses a similar approach, for instance Open Office) is not well suited for processing structured text.
 Structured text for example is marking up a title with the tag 'header'.
 Later on in the design process the structure can be accompanied by a certain formatting, for example headers are 'bold'.
 To a certain extent these text processing programs allow working in a structured manner, by using stylesheets which determine for instance different types of headers.
 The problem is that they do not separate between formatting and structure, while in the world of digital publishing this is especially important.